uDALES/u-dales/docs/udales-getting-started.md

 # Getting Started

 Getting started with uDALES to set up your own experiments is straightforward.
 This guide goes through the steps required to [install](#installation) uDALES, and [set-up](#set-up) and [run](#run) a simple example.
-Results are outputted in netCDF format, for a quick inspection you can use GUI tools such as [Panoply](https://www.giss.nasa.gov/tools/panoply/) or [ncview](http://meteora.ucsd.edu/~pierce/ncview_home_page.html).
+Results are output in netCDF format, for a quick inspection you can use GUI tools such as [Panoply](https://www.giss.nasa.gov/tools/panoply/) or [ncview](http://meteora.ucsd.edu/~pierce/ncview_home_page.html).
 To learn more about pre- and post-processing steps see the [what's next section](#whats-next).

 If you have [Singularity](https://sylabs.io/) available on your system, you can use the provided scripts under `tools/singularity` to build and run uDALES cases locally or on HPC environments.
-See [Singularity](#singularity) for instructions; otherwise, see the section below.
+See [Singularity](#singularity) for instructions; otherwise, see the next section.

 ## Installation